Sugar Sea Glass Easy Angel Food Cake Recipe

-I love this cake so much.
-I cannot believe I was able to combine my love for cooking and baking with my obsession with sea glass.
+I love this sugar glass cake recipe.
+Would you believe I was able to combine my love for cooking and baking with my obsession with seaglass?

 how-to-find-sea-glass

-If you aren’t familiar with sugar glass, it is what they put in our bedroom window when they were filming a Sony commercial.
-They threw a TV out of one of our windows and the window was made with sugar glass.
-(Click here to learn how you can get filming at your home.)
-Sugar glass is the “fake glass” that you see actors crash through in the movies.
+If you aren’t familiar with sugar glass, you see actors crash through the “fake glass” in the movies.
 It’s not made with real glass.
+A filming company used it in our bedroom window while filming a Sony commercial.
+They threw a TV through one of our windows, and the window was made with sugar glass.
+(Click here to learn how to get filming at your home.)

-It still shocks me how much the sugar glass looks like sea glass.
+It still shocks me how much sugar glass looks like sea glass.
 And it’s easy to make.
-We didn’t have a thermometer at the beach house so I had to fake it a bit.
+We didn’t have a thermometer at the beach house, so I had to fake it.
 But it worked!

 Sugar Sea Glass